 Looking back at my cards from when I started, they’re pretty terrible.
 For example, I used tons of cloze deletion cards, a lazy and less effective way of making flashcards, rather than thinking about what knowledge I really wanted to retain and framing it in question form.
 I was also obsessed with memorizing math equations even though these have been pretty much completely useless.

-That said, by far the most important thing for me back then was to maintain motivation, and I’ve been able to do that so far.
-You can find some of my spaced repetition flashcards cards for statistics, R programming, and other topics here.
+That said, by far the most important thing for me back then was to enjoy myself and maintain motivation, and I’ve been able to do that so far.
+I recommend you also try not to sweat the details as you begin your journey in spaced repetition.

 Here is a link to the deck.
 Major sources: